-The picture demonstrates Veronese’s sophisticated and witty approach to narrative and composition: the inward turning curve of the figures on the right is matched by the outward turning one of the architecture seen through the door in the wall on the left.
-The men bring our gaze to Mary, anchored in the centre by the two columns.
+The picture demonstrates Veronese’s sophisticated and witty approach to narrative and composition.
+He was a very theatrical painter in the best sense, using broad and subtle gesture, such as the expressive and rhythmic play of hands here in the centre of the composition, to transmit the thoughts and emotions of his characters.
+The inward turning curve of the figures on the right is matched by the outward turning one of the architecture seen through the door in the wall on the left.
+The diagonal lines created by the heads of the crowd bring our gaze to Mary, anchored in the bottom centre of the ’V‘ shape by the two columns.
 Her attention – and with it, ours – is in turn led to Christ by Martha’s pointing hand.
-His elegant, slightly leaning posture is accentuated by the child disappearing behind the robes of the woman on the left, itself set off against the bright exterior by the silhouetted head of a dog.
+His elegant, slightly leaning posture is accentuated by the curving movement of the naked child who disappears round the robes of the woman on the left.
+The child’s bare behind is cheekily set off against the bright exterior by the silhouetted head of a dog.

 Download an 800px wide, 72dpi copy of this image.